wilecoyote/kcd-lootinfo/README.md

 ### Requirements

 The requirement for [CLAM - Compatibility Localizations All Mods](https://www.nexusmods.com/kingdomcomedeliverance/mods/502) was removed since we now use table patching for all localization files

+- At least **Kingdom Come: Deliverance v1.9.4** (because of table patching)

+The mod won't start on older versions of the game.

 ### How to install with Vortex Mod Manger (VMM)